ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### TIME MANAGEMENT

 As a leader at a startup, you'll quickly find your time is split between many kinds of work, and potentially dozens of hours of meetings every week.
 If you don't yet have a system in place that works for you, now is the time to invest in some good habits and get organized.
-I recommend both Stephen Covey's *The 7 Habits of Highly Effective People* and David Allen's *Getting ings Done* as places to start on this journey.
+I recommend both Stephen Covey's *The 7 Habits of Highly Effective People* and David Allen's *Getting things Done* as places to start on this journey.

 #### MEETING TIMING